craftcms/docs/docs/commerce/4.x/payment-gateways.md

 # Payment Gateways

-As a self-hosted e-commerce solution, Commerce handles payments differently from popular software-as-a-service products—instead of providing a fixed list of payment processors, we designed flexible gateway and transaction APIs that let
+As a self-hosted ecommerce solution, Commerce handles payments differently from popular software-as-a-service products—instead of providing a fixed list of payment processors, we designed flexible gateway and transaction APIs that let

 To capture live payments, you must install a [payment gateway plugin](#first-party-gateway-plugins).
 Commerce comes with two [built-in gateways](#built-in-gateways), but they are intended primarily for testing.